stryker-mutator/infosupport-opensource/2022-q1/slides/20-stryker-net/03-features.md

-# Stryker.NET
+# Features 🚀

-Mainly focussed on bugfixing and cleaning up github issues.
+- Mainly focussed on bugfixing and cleaning up github issues.
+- Progressed on reporting test information